RGLab/ImmPortPrepR/README.md

 ### R

 * `transform_<templateName>.R` scripts take in semi-standard dataframes from user and generate tsv files in an output directory
 * `validate_<templateName>.R` scripts are used to test tsv files according to ImmPort's online validator tool.
 * `write.R` is a script that contains functions used in writing out ImmPort templates
 * `utils.R` contains general helper functions used throughout package
+* `LookupFns.R` has interactive functions to make it easy to find columns with lookups and allowed values.
+* `checkTemplate.R` has the quality control function `checkTemplate()`.
+* `getTemplateDF.R` is for the interactive `getTemplateDF()` function for creating a blank template.

 ## Workflow